bluekrow-dockerhub/Nke.Tools.Transmission/README.md

 - Currently in Beta Level
 - The container is usable as is, some manual pre config is required
 - Will add use of environment variables when using installer
-- Will add the use of volume to persist configuration, instead of binding
+- An initially empty volume named transmission-config is required for the container to work.
+Will add volume creation on install later, but for now it must be created manually.
 - When all of these are tested, will change to 1.0 version

 ## Automation